 - 3.4.1.
-If the academy receives more applications than there are available places the children with the academy named on an education, health care plan (EHCP) or equivalent will be automatically admitted to the academy.
-If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below: - 3.4.2.
-Looked after children and those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order.
-A looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989)
+If the academy receives more applications than there are available places then children with the academy named on an education, health care plan (EHC) or equivalent will be automatically admitted to the academy.
+If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below: - 3.4.1.1 Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
+A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously Looked After Children are those who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order or special guardianship order.

-- 3.4.3.
-Children who are due to transfer and have an older brother or sister already at the school at the tie of admission, including sixth form.
-Siblings are brothers or sisters living at the same address including adopted children, step brothers, step sisters and children in foster care within a family unit. - 3.4.4.
-Children who have been offered a place under the music potential and aptitude criteria: - 3.4.5.
-Children of staff at the school:

-Where the member of staff has been employed by Ormiston Academies Trust to work at City of Norwich School, an Ormiston Academy for two or more years at the tie at which the application for admission to the school is made, and/or

-The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-3.4.6 Children who are due to transfer living nearest to the academy will be measured on a straight line crow flies basis using ordnance survey data; if following the application of admissions rules and distance, two applicants cannot be separated for a final place, the academy will be determined by the local authority who manages our admissions using random allocation to determine the priority of the remaining place.
+- 3.4.1.2 Children who are due to transfer and have an older brother or sister already at the school at the time of admission including sixth form.
+Siblings are 'brothers or sisters living at the same address including adopted children, step-brothers, step-sisters and children in foster care within a family unit'; - 3.4.1.3 Children who have been offered a place under the music potential and aptitude criteria; - 3.4.1.4 Children of staff at the school: - a. where the member of staff has been employed by Ormiston Academies Trust to work at City of Norwich School, An Ormiston Academy for two or more years at the time at which the application for admission to the school is made, and/or - b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage; - 3.4.1.5 Children who are due to transfer living nearest to the academy will be measured on a straight line crow flies basis using ordnance survey data; if following the application of admission rules and distance, two applicants cannot be separated for a final place, the academy will be determined by the local authority who manages our admissions using random allocation to determine the priority for the remaining place.